 Is snoring hurting your sleep quality?
 Want to know if snoring can be cured permanently or not?
 Here at Koala® Center For Sleep & TMJ Disorders, our sleep doctors will determine the cause and provide you with the suitable treatment.
 For more information For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 How does oral appliance therapy treat snoring?

 Half of all American adults snore.
 Even though they should seek professional treatment, many Americans don’t, so they continue to disturb their sleep partner, and they ignore the fact that snoring could be a sign of a condition like sleep apnea.
 Snoring is definitely something to get checked out and treated at a clinic like Koala® Center For Sleep & TMJ Disorders.
 In fact, we may even have something of a cure for you.
 Read on to learn more!

 Your snoring could be due to one of many different issues, like your oral anatomy, your sinuses, allergies, a cold, your weight, or a jaw joint disorder.
 Also, during sleep, the muscles in your mouth as well as your tongue and throat, relax.
 This can cause snoring or contribute to it.
 Basically, the problem has to do with a narrowed or partially blocked airway.
 The best way to determine why you snore at night is to have a sleep study done, which can reveal the cause of your snoring.
 A professional, like one of ours at Koala® Center For Sleep & TMJ Disorders, can provide an examination or a referral for a sleep study.